mimir-well/mimir/README.md

 > **Mimir** inspired by [The Odin Project](https://www.theodinproject.com/).

-The goal of this app is to give community place to create curriculums and courses based on fre and open articles, videos and other resources.
+The goal of this app is to give place for community to create curriculums and courses based on free and public articles, videos and other resources.

 ## Install (local)